dyte-submissions/dyte-vit-2022-meherjyothi/README.md

   Inside a for loop iterating over each object in the variable data </br>
     i.
 Filter non-null JSON onjects</br>
     ii.
 Get the repo URL's info using octokit module, by defining an async function getUrlInfo().
 When calling this function, within its then() method, use the rest of the methods - </br>
-      a.
+      &nbsp;&nbsp; a.
 Extract the version from package.json file of the repo</br>
-      b.
+      &nbsp;&nbsp; b.
 Compare this extracted version with the input version provided by the user, and accordingly, store the boolean value inside a result variable </br>
-      c.
+      &nbsp;&nbsp; c.
 Using csv-writer module, write into the output.csv file - name, repo, version, version_satisfied</br>

   -------------------------